smorello87/orals/queer_modernisms_list.md

 *Below is a brainstorm of potential works for my list, "Queer Modernisms and Affects", organized by various subtopics.
 The final list will be cut to around 25 works.*

-### Foundations
+## Foundations
 - Rich, Adrienne.
 "When We Dead Awaken: Writing as Revision", 1979.
-- Cixous, Helen.
+- Cixous, Helene.
 "The Laugh of the Medusa", 1975.
-- Foucault. *History of Sexuality Vol. 1*, 1984.
+- Foucault, Michel. *History of Sexuality Vol. 1*, 1984.
 - Sedgwick, Eve Kosofsky. *The Epistemology of the Closet*, 1990.
 - Butler, Judith. *Bodies That Matter*, 1993.

-### Affects
+## Affects
 - Bersani, Leo.
 “Is the Rectum a Grave?”
 1987.
 - Cvetkovich, Ann. *An Archive of Feelings: Trauma, Sexuality, and Lesbian Public Cultures*, 2003.
 - Sedgwick, Eve Kosofsky.
 Chapter on "Shame" from *Touching Feeling: Affect, Pedagogy, Performativity*, 2003.
 - Muñoz, José. *Cruising Utopia: The Then and There of Queer Futurity*, 2009.
 - Love, Heather. *Feeling Backward: Loss and the Politics of Queer History*, 2009.

-### Protomodernist Aestheticizations
+## Protomodernist Aestheticizations
 - Wilde, Oscar. *The Picture of Dorian Gray*, 1890 and 1891, and MS.
-- Pater, Michael. *Studies of the History of the Renaissance*.
+- Pater, Walter. *Studies of the History of the Renaissance*, 1873.
 - Field, Michael. *Sight and Song*, 1892.

-### Modernist Auto/biography and Journals
+## Modernist Auto/biography and Journals
 - Woolf, Virginia. *Orlando*, 1928.
 - Woolf, Virginia. *A Writer's Diary*, 1953.
 - Woolf, Virginia.
 "A Sketch of the Past", 1939.
-- Stein, Gertrude.
-"Q.E.D.", 1903 and *Three Lives*, 1909.
+- Stein, Gertrude. *The Autobiography of Alice B. Toklas*, 1933 & "Tender Buttons", 1914.
 - Barnes, Djuna. *Nightwood*, 1936.
 - Mansfield, Katherine and Margaret Scott. *The Katherine Mansfield Notebooks*, 2002.

-### Postmodern Memoir-esque
+## Postmodern Memoir-esque
 - Baldwin, James. *Giovanni's Room*, 1956.
 - Anzaldua, Gloria. *Borderlands/La Frontera: The New Mestiza*, 1987.
 - Myles, Eileen. *Chelsea Girls*, 1994.